sonalimohnani99/mywebsite/content/blogs/_index.md

 ---
 date: "2017-10-31T22:27:21-05:00"
 draft: false
-slug: blogs
+slug: about
-title: Blogging to Introspect
+title: About Me
 ---
+A peak into my life